hselimt/HST-WINDOWS-UTILITY/README.md

 - ✅ Batch and PowerShell scripts/commands
 - ✅ All optimization logic and safety checks
 - ✅ Years of Windows tweaking knowledge
+- ✅ CLI version with 20+ optimization modules
 - ✅ Full integration and testing

 **AI-Assisted:**